CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Modern books (beginner and advanced) often incorporate a systematic review in their exercises.
 If your book does this, then you can spend less time reading theory and more time reading and writing shorthand.
 Swem's course starts after you know all the theory and can write new material at 80wpm for 5 minutes -- and he still recommends reviewing the basic manual at least 1-2 more times, until you reach 125wpm.

-If you are ready for an advanced book, but it does not review the basic rules, then alternate books.
+If you are ready for an advanced book, but it does not review the basic rules, then alternate the basic and advanced books.

 [Reading instructions](#how-to-read-shorthand) are in a later section.